1000minds is used for developing clinical guidelines for treatment.

 - C Baggott, P Hansen, R Hancox et al (2020), “What matters most to patients when choosing treatment for mild-moderate asthma?
-Results from a discrete choice experiment”, Thorax, forthcoming
+Results from a discrete choice experiment”, Thorax, early online version

-- D Pinto, S Prabhakaran, E Tipton & A Naidech (2020), “Why physicians prescribe prophylactic seizure medications after intracerebral hemorrhage: An adaptive conjoint analysis”, Journal of Stroke and Cerebrovascular Diseases, early online version, 104628
+- D Pinto, S Prabhakaran, E Tipton & A Naidech (2020), “Why physicians prescribe prophylactic seizure medications after intracerebral hemorrhage: An adaptive conjoint analysis”, Journal of Stroke and Cerebrovascular Diseases 29, 104628

 - M Anaka, D Chan, S Pattison et al (2020), abstract, 12th Annual Multidisciplinary Neuroendocrine Tumor Medical Symposium of the North American Neuroendocrine Tumor Society, Boston, USA, “Understanding the treatment preferences of neuroendocrine tumor patients using discrete choice experiments”, Pancreas 49, 461-91

 - A Liberman, D Pinto, S Rostanski et al (2019), “Clinical decision-making for thrombolysis of acute minor stroke using adaptive conjoint analysis”, The Neurohospitalist 9, 9-14

 - C Baggott, J Hardy, H Reddel et al (2019), abstract, 2019 European Respiratory Society (ERS) International Congress, Madrid, Spain, 2019, “Discrete choice experiments identifying attributes influencing treatment preference in mild asthma”, European Respiratory Journal 54(suppl 63), PA4189